langur

 see also s2b(), s2cp(), s2gc(), cp2s(), s2s(), s2n()

-converts code points (integers), and grapheme clusters, into a string
+converts code points (integers), and code point lists, into a string

 accepts integer RANGE in place of list

-also accepts embedded lists and ranges of integers (within INTEGER_LIST); could have an list of lists of integers representing grapheme clusters
+also accepts embedded lists and ranges of integers (within lists); could have a list of lists of integers representing grapheme clusters

 see also s2cp(), s2gc(), s2s(), s2b(), b2s(), s2n()